Salonikhushi/Todo-app/todo-app/README.md

 npm install swagger-jsdoc swagger-ui-express

-5.Create a .env file in the root of the project and add your MongoDB URI:
+4.Create a .env file in the root of the project and add your MongoDB URI:

 PORT=5000

-MONGO_URI=<your-mongodb-connection-string>
+MONGO_URI= //your-mongodb-connection-string//

 **Running the Server**